joshk/scoped-tags/readme.md

     # and me.interests.build(:name => 'scuba') does not work at the moment either
     # (has_many through issue)

-    me.genre_tags => ['scuba']
+    me.interest_list => ['scuba']

-    me.genre_tags << 'cycling'
+    me.interest_list << 'cycling'
     # comma seperated strings are excepted, as well as arrays of strings

-    me.genres => [#<Tag id: nil, name: "scuba", context: 'interests'>,#<Tag id: nil, name: "cycling", context: 'interests'>]
+    me.interests => [#<Tag id: nil, name: "scuba", context: 'interests'>,#<Tag id: nil, name: "cycling", context: 'interests'>]

 Things to watch out for
 -----------------------

-- updating model (transaction and params)
+### _updating a scoped tagged model via a controller update_

+be aware that if no tags are selected then the browser does not pass through a blank array.
+This means if the model previously had tags saved to it and you remove the tags, the browser will not pass though the changes because the select box is empty meaning the tags will not be removed.

+An example of
+this is the  FCBKcomplete javascript plugin, it uses a select box behind the scenes to store the tags and pass them through to the controller, but if none are selected then the browser passes nothing to the controller, not even a blank array.
+To fix this, add the following method to the controller and add it as a before\_filter to the update action.

+Add to the controller:

+    before_filter :check_blank_tag_ids, :only => :update

+    def check_blank_tag_ids
+        params[:person][:interest_ids] = [] if params[:person] && params[:person][:interest_ids].blank?
+    end

+### _use a transaction when updating the scoped model_

+otherwise the tags will save even if the model validations fail.
+This is due to the standard behavior of has\_many :through relationships.

+Example

+    Person.transaction { @person.update_attributes!(params[:person]) }

 Future enhancements
 -------------------

-- turn TagList into more of a proxy instead of half Array and half beast
+- turn TagList into more of a proxy instead of half Array and half beast, similar to ActiveRecord ProxyAssociation
-- add strict scoping on setup (scoped_tags :interests, :strict => true), thus any tag added which is not already in the tags table for that context will be rejected
+- add strict and silent scoping on setup (scoped_tags :interests, :strict => true), thus any tag added which is not already in the tags table for that context will be rejected
 - get the instance.context.build method to work correctly